Salsa d'Haïti: History

 While the primary focus of the airline was to serve the Haitian local population, international expansion was planned to further this goal to the large Haitian population living outside of Haiti while at the same time making foreign tourist travel to areas outside of Port-au-Prince available.
 SALSA had orders for additional turboprop aircraft to expand domestic operations to Port-de-Paix, Jérémie and Les Cayes.
 Additionally, jet-powered aircraft were to be added in 2011 to serve international destinations in Kingston, Jamaica and Ft.
 Lauderdale, Florida.

 Shortly after the 2010 Haiti earthquake on January 12, 2010, SALSA d'Haïti began organizing relief efforts with several non-governmental organizations and foreign governments to assist in the transportation of supplies into Port-au-Prince and other Haitian communities outside of the capital.
-Relief flights were flown throughout Haiti, as well as supply flights from Santo Domingo, Aruba and Curacao.
-Charter flights for the Royal Dutch Marines, from their base in Willemstad, Curacao, were some of the first flights from outside the Haiti region.
+Relief flights were flown throughout Haiti, as well as supply flights from Santo Domingo, Aruba and Curaçao.
+Charter flights for the Royal Dutch Marines, from their base in Willemstad, Curaçao, were some of the first flights from outside the Haiti region.

 In September 2011, SALSA d'Haïti was accepted as a member of the IATA Multilateral Interline Transport Agreement (MITA).
 The airline ceased operations in 2013.